Notifying Fast-Track applications

-An alternative option is for the consent authority to extend the timeframe of the on hold suspension period using section 37.
+An alternative option is for the consent authority to extend the timeframe of the suspension period using section 37.

 Under 357(3A), applicants may object to an application being returned but they cannot object to the consent authority’s decision to continue processing the application.

 Further information about how to implement sections 91A to 91C can be found in the Ministry for the Environment’s publication: “A guide to the six month process for notified resource consent applications”

 The process for making submissions

 Sections 96(1) and 96(2) of the RMA provide for any person to make a submission to a council on an application for a resource consent that is publicly notified in accordance with ss95A or 95C, unless they are a trade competitor and are submitting on trade competition grounds (as outlined in s308B).

 If an application is limited notified in accordance with s95B, only those persons who were served with notice of the application may make a submission under ss96(3) and 96(4), unless they are a trade competitor and are submitting on trade competition grounds (as outlined in s308B).

 A submission can be in support or in opposition to the application, or neutral in its stance.
 It is desirable however that the submission specify clearly whether the submitter wants the application declined, approved, or subject to identified conditions.

 The submission may be written or electronic and must be in the prescribed form, Form 13 (or Form 16B if the submission is regarding an application being processed by the EPA).
 Form 13 requires the following information: